Fast Cross-Validation via Sequential Testing

-Applying those kinds of heuristics requires both an experienced practitioner and familiarity with the data set.
-However, the effects at play in the subset approach are more manageable: As we will discuss in more depth below, given increasing subsets of the data, the minimizer of the test error will converge, often much earlier than the test error itself.
+Effective use of model selection heuristics requires both an experienced practitioner and familiarity with the data set.
+However, as we will discuss in more depth below, the effect of taking subsets on the estimated generalization error is more manageable: Given increasing subsets of the data, the test errors converge to the values on the full data set for each parameter configuration, but the parameter configuration achieving the minimum test error will converge much faster.
 Thus, using subsets in a systematic way opens up a promising way to speed up the model selection process, since training models on smaller subsets of the data is much more time-efficient.
 During this process care has to be taken when an increase in available data suddenly reveals more structure in the data, leading to a change of the optimal parameter configuration.
 Still, as we will discuss in more depth, there are ways to guard against such change points, making the heuristic of taking subsets a more promising candidate for an automated procedure.